DataGoblin/GRP-MiniGame-Automation/README.md

 ## Support
 I will not be offering any support if you encounter any issues.
 If googling can not help you, then you are doomed.

 Updates may happen if I still play on the server and care enough.
-This was just a project to keep me entertaining.
+This was just a project to keep me entertained.

 ## Installation